harrynguyenlong/GoFitness/README.md

 # GoFitness

-GoFitness is Android application focus for children in enchancing children's health.
+GoFitness is Android application focus for children in enhancing children's health.